10 best Amelia alternatives for WordPress in 2026

 Disambiguation.
 This article is about Amelia the WordPress booking plugin by TMS / Melograno Ventures (wpamelia.com, 90,000+ customers, 4.6 stars across 755 reviews on WordPress.org since December 2018) — not Amelia the AI conversational platform (IPsoft / SoundHound).
 Different products, same name, different SERP.

-We tested all 10 plugins below across three sample WordPress installations between February and April 2026, benchmarked free tiers + paid tiers where applicable, and verified pricing on each vendor’s site on May 20, 2026.
+We tested all 10 plugins below across three sample WordPress installations between February and April 2026, benchmarked free tiers + paid tiers where applicable, verified competitor pricing on each vendor’s site on May 20, 2026, and re-verified Bookly pricing on August 13, 2026.

 We rank Bookly #1 for WordPress-native service businesses thanks to its balance of flexibility, mature feature set, and scalability for real-world booking workflows.
 Simply Schedule Appointments comes close with its clean WP-native experience and strong ease of use, especially for smaller businesses that prioritize simplicity.
 To keep this comparison genuinely useful and unbiased, we also included an honest “When Amelia Is Actually the Better Choice” section near the end, where we highlight four scenarios where Amelia still wins.

-- The closest WordPress-native Amelia alternative for service businesses is Bookly (3.5M+ WP.org downloads, $129 lifetime Pro, free tier up to 5 services).
+- The closest WordPress-native Amelia alternative for service businesses is Bookly (3.5M+ WP.org downloads, 60,000+ active installs, Pro from $39/yr promo / $99 regular, or $99 lifetime promo / $129 regular, free tier up to 5 services).
 For developers who want hook-driven customization, LatePoint is the Reddit-favorite.
 For non-WordPress standalone, Calendly wins.

 - The December 2025 Amelia v9.0 incident (Stripe / notifications failures) and the Trustpilot drop from 3.9 to 3.6 are the most common reasons we see users searching for an alternative.